millu94/static_and_dynamic_testing/part_1_docs/testing_task_1.md

 class CardGame:

+# is equal to operator on line 21 should be "=="
   def check_for_ace(self, card):
     if card.value = 1:
       return True
     else
       return False

+# "dif" should be "def"
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card